-Persons Who Have Had an Allergic Reaction Following a Previous Immunization

-For an individual patient who has experienced an immediate reaction to immunization, it is important to identify the type of reaction that occurred, obtain a history of prior allergic reactions, and try to identify the particular agent responsible.
-An algorithm approach to these patients has been published (13) and additional advice is available for allergists on the evaluation of these adverse events (10).
+Persons Who Have Had an Allergic Reaction Following a Previous Immunization approach to these patients has been published (13) and additional advice is available for allergists on the evaluation of these adverse events (10).
 In general, a history of a severe allergic reaction to a vaccine should be considered a contraindication to additional doses of the same vaccine (13).
 Referral of the individual to an allergist for evaluation is usually indicated to possibly determine the component responsible, before making decisions regarding administration of the additional doses of the same vaccine or other vaccines that have the same components.
 Patients who have not had a severe allergic reaction following a vaccine, but who have a history of possible allergy to a vaccine component can often be vaccinated safely after careful evaluation (6).